TritonDataCenter/python-manta/README.md

 # Current Status

-Beta stability.
-Still under active development.
 Tested mostly on Mac and SmartOS using Python 2.6 or 2.7.
+Linux should work.

-The *intention* is to support Windows (if reasonable) and Linux; and Python >=2.5 and Python 3 (again, if reasonable).
-Supporting Python 3 might largely depend on python-manta's dependencies (paramiko and pycrypto).
+The *intention* is to support Windows as well.
+Python 3 is not currently supported (currently because the dependency paramiko does not work with Python 3).

 Feedback and issues here please: <https://github.com/joyent/python-manta/issues>